 How to Apply with BlueVine

-Fundbox: Best Kabbage Competitor with No Minimum Credit Score Requirement
+Fundbox: Best Kabbage Competitor with Low Minimum Requirements

-Fundbox is an invoice financing company that offers loans up to $100,000 based on the value of your outstanding invoices.
+Fundbox is an alternative lender that offers a line of credit up to $100,000.
 The repayment terms on Fundbox’s loans vary from 12 to 24 weeks.
 Discount rates start at 4.66% per month.
-Fundbox has no minimum credit score requirement, making it possible for many businesses to qualify.
+Fundbox requires a 500 minimum credit score, making it possible for many businesses to qualify.

 Who Fundbox Is Right For

-Fundbox has no minimum credit score requirement, making it a good choice for borrowers with less than favorable credit.
-While there is no set credit score requirement, your credit will be reviewed as part of the application process.
-Additionally, Fundbox only requires six months of business operations, making it easier for newer businesses to qualify.
+Fundbox has a low minimum credit score requirement, making it a good choice for borrowers with less than favorable credit.
+Additionally, Fundbox only requires three months of business operations, making it easier for newer businesses to qualify.

 Fundbox Rates & Fees

-With invoice financing through Fundbox, you can expect to pay a discount fee starting at 4.66% of the value of the invoice(s) that you have financed.
-This is the fee that Fundbox charges you for allowing you access to your accounts receivable funds that you have not yet received from your customer(s).
+With a line of credit from Fundbox, you can expect to pay a fee starting at 4.66% of the draw you make.
+This is the fee that Fundbox charges you for allowing access to credit, but it’s only charged while the debt is outstanding.

-The rates and fees that you can expect with invoice financing through Fundbox are:
+The rates and fees that you can expect with Fundbox are: